phetsims/phet-info/doc/strings-i18n-and-yaml.md

 6. chipper and scenerystack also provide direct support for *.ftl files, but this is not recommended for PhET simulations, as it does not support the same features as the YAML system, such PhET-iO support, Rosetta integration, etc. It is recommended to use the YAML system for all PhET simulations.
+7. When used with RichText, you can HTML markup as needed, but keep in mind this is a burden for translators, so use sparingly.

 # Implementation Notes